What Is 17 / 20

 Addition and Subtraction of Fractions

 To add or subtract fractions, they must have the same denominator (a common denominator).
 If they don't, we need to find a common denominator before performing the operation.
-For example, let's add 17/20 and 3/10:
+To give you an idea, let's add 17/20 and 3/10:

 1. Find a common denominator: The least common multiple (LCM) of 20 and 10 is 20.